Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Reduction of autocorrelation time

-Comparing the results shown in Figs.~\ref{symm_fig_16x16} and \ref{symm_beta03_fig_16x16} one concludes that the imposition of system symmetries is pivotal in order to make the training process more efficient.
+Comparing the results shown in Fig.~\ref{symm_fig_16x16} one concludes that the imposition of system symmetries is pivotal in order to make the training process more efficient.
 Additionally, we observe that the different symmetries play different role in the various regions of the phase space of the system, and hence one should implement as many of them as possible.
-Let us highlight again that in the case of two-dimensional systems, as the system size grows, the number of invocations of the neural network scales like $L^2$ whereas the cost of the symmetries depends on the number of symmetry transformations that are used to average the approximated probabilities.
+Let us highlight again that in the case of two-dimensional systems, as the system size grows, the number of invocations of the neural network scales like $L^2$ as one needs to evaluate the conditional probability of each spin.
+On the contrary, the imposition of symmetries is equivalent to a single neural network call to evaluate the total probability of the symmetry-transformed configuration and hence the cost of the symmetries depends on the number of symmetry transformations that are used to average the approximated probabilities.
+The latter may or may not depend on $L$.